 Dedicated Reusable Bags

 Taking care of your reusable bags can be quick and easy and can save your family from germs and bacteria.
 The more you wash your bags the less chance there is of spreading bacteria.
-If you have the time to clean you bags after each use that's great, but if not try to set aside time one a week or maybe every other week to wash your bags.goods that if packed in the same bag as fruits, vegetables or meats can pick up germs and bacteria; and you cannot wash boxed items.
-Dedicated bags eliminate the chance of cross contamination.
+If you have the time to clean your bags after each use that’s great, but if not try to set aside time once a week or maybe every other week to wash your bags.
+Goods that if packed in the same bag as fruits, vegetables, or meats can pick up germs and bacteria; and you cannot wash boxed items.
+Dedicated bags eliminate the chance of cross-contamination.
 To keep your bags straight consider labeling each one so you remember which bag is for meats and which bag is for dairy and so on.
 Supermarket baggers make sure to divvy products up by type so learn from their example.